Moors Traverse®

 The distance and height gain of the route change one year to next, because the route varies from one edition to the next, which is due landowner permissions and consultations.

-• The route is mandatory and defined by Checkpoints and Support Points.
-Checkpoints are virtual (i.e. not manned) and help participant gauge their progress between Support Points and generate meaningful results.
+• The route is mandatory and defined by Support Points and Intermediary Guidance Times.
+Guidance Times are virtual (i.e. not manned) and help participants gauge their progress between Support Points and generate meaningful results.

-You must have left the respective Checkpoint or Support Point by the following time:
+You must have left the respective Support Point by the following time:

 Distance from start: 13km